cs480group/CS480/README.md

 -assignDates: Input is the 2d boolean array where the first index is the days monday-thursday and the second index is the different time slots in that day, representing the dates array in a schedule class.
 There is also a boolean array representing the days the class is offered (from getClassDays) and an int value representing the time that the class is offered at that are also given as input.
 This helper method populates the 2d boolean array in each Schedule object by going through each day the class is offered, setting the value at the time slot to true.

-UI portion of the methods include:
+## UI portion of the methods include

 -SetFinishedText - which just fills in bottom box with a complete text when program is done running